fbpixelNo Period After Pregnancy: When To Worry? | Thomson Medical

 • Adjusting to life with a newborn – lack of sleep, stress, or changes in routine – can also affect your hormones and delay menstruation.

-For more personalised information about the postpartum period and to discuss your individual circumstances, consider consulting a fertility specialist.
-You can contact Thomson Medical to arrange a consultation and receive guidance tailored to your needs.
+For more personalised information about the postbirth period and to discuss your individual circumstances, consider consulting a pregnancy specialist.
+Contact Thomson Women’s Clinic to schedule a consultation and receive guidance tailored to your needs.

 Loading...